Tātaiako: Cultural Competencies for Teachers of Māori Learners

-Tātaiako: Cultural Competencies for Teachers of Māori Learners explains the competencies teachers need to develop so they can help Māori learners achieve educationally as Māori.
+Tātaiako: Cultural Competencies for Teachers of Māori Learners explains the competencies teachers would display to ensure Māori learners achieve educationally as Māori.

-Alignment with Practising Teacher Criteria and Graduating Teacher Standards
+Alignment with the Standards for the Teaching Profession and the Graduating Teacher Standards

 Tātaiako provides teachers with information, prompts and questions to stimulate thinking and discussion about their current practice and how responsive that practice is to the specific learning and cultural needs of Māori learners.

 The cultural competencies align closely with the Education Council's Standards for the Teaching Profession and the Graduating Teacher Standards.
 Tātaiako was used to inform the writing of the Standards and the competencies can be seen throughout them.
 This resource will be reviewed to demonstrate this realignment.

 Tātaiako is a starting point for schools and early childhood education (ECE) services developing cultural competence.
 Most effective use will be made of it when whanāu, hapu and iwi work together with schools and ECE services to determine the cultural competencies that are particular to their communities.